The crypto narrative has been moving at lightning pace over the past two years.

 We just don't know.

-And that's if we even treat it as a currency, which we aren't doing at the moment.
-Comparing its use to buy and sell against existing methods makes it look clunky, slow and expensive.
+And that's if we even treat it as a currency, which we aren't doing at a level that promotes relative day-to-day stability, like how we use pounds and dollars.

-At the very least, gold has significant commercial and industrial uses which give it a purpose if it loses its commodity shine.
+Comparably, at the very least, gold has significant commercial and industrial uses which give it a purpose even if it loses its commodity shine.

 The regulator also warned that some crypto firms may be bending the truth when it comes to laying out the risk-reward ratio on offer.

-The FCA is right to call out the intrinsic risks.
+The FCA, and other regulatory bodies, are right to call out the intrinsic risks.
 That's to be expected.

-And a quick look at some of the recent crypto mining poster-kids shows just how important that risk messaging is.
+And a quick look at some of the recent cryptocurrency mining poster-children shows just how important that risk messaging is.